davidmreed/ktema-org-zola/content/about.md

 My passions include teaching and technical evangelism, open source, science fiction, classical languages, and gardening.
 My background is in Ancient Greek and Platonic philosophy.

+I'm not currently seeking new roles but you're always welcome to check out my [resume](/Resume-David-Reed.pdf).

 ## Contact Me

 <aside>